microsoftgraph/microsoft-graph-docs-contrib/concepts/teams-messaging-overview.md

 - [List hostedContents associated with a message](/graph/api/chatmessage-list-hostedcontents?preserve-view=true)
 - [Get hostedContent associated with a message](/graph/api/chatmessagehostedcontent-get?preserve-view=true)

-Additionally, following APIs act along with the APIs above to serve specific scenarios regarding fetching specific instances or changing order of traversal
+Additionally, following APIs act along with the APIs above to serve specific scenarios regarding fetching specific instances or changing order of traversal.

 - [Get a message or reply in a channel or a chat](/graph/api/chatmessage-get?preserve-view=true)
 - [Continuous sync using /delta for channel messages](/graph/api/chatmessage-delta?preserve-view=true)